SJTU-ViSYS/M2DGR/README.md

 <p align="left">LVI-SAM on M2DGR</p>

 2022.02.18   We have upload a brand new SLAM dataset with GNSS, vision and IMU information.
 Here is our link [SJTU-GVI](https://github.com/sjtuyinjie/SJTU_GVI).
 Different from M2DGR, new data is captured on a real car and it records GNSS raw measurements with a Ublox ZED-F9P device to facilitate GNSS-SLAM.
-Give us a star if you like it.
+Give us a star and folk the project if you like it.

 2022.02.01   Our work has been accepted by ICRA2022!